ECSTeam/labcheck/README.md

 # labcheck

-Labcheck is a checkin/checkout system for keeping track of ECS lab environment.
-Use it to quickly reference PCF versions, tiles, apps, etc.  <br>
+Labcheck is a checkin/checkout system integrated with Slack for keeping track of the ECS lab environment.
+Use it to quickly reference PCF versions, tiles, apps, etc. and to see if anyone is working in a particular lab.
+It uses custom slash commands in Slack to call a service which stores data related to the labs.
+The responses can either be seen by everyone in a channel or just by you, see resonse modes.     <br>
 Slack response modes are:
    * **ephemeral** - only you can see the response
    * **in_channel** - response appears to everyone in the channel